message/iata/NZ.md

 9. Passengers must have a negative COVID-19 test taken at most 72 hours before departure from the first international embarkation point.
 Tests accepted are: antigen, LAMP, NAAT, PCR, RT-PCR and TMA tests.
 More details can be found at <a href="https://tinyurl.com/39tsn56h">https://tinyurl.com/39tsn56h</a>
 - This does not apply to:
 - passengers arriving from Antarctica, Australia, Cook Isl., Fiji, Kiribati, Marshall Isl., Micronesia (Federated States), Nauru, New Caledonia, Niue, Palau, Samoa, Solomon Isl., Tonga, Tuvalu or Vanuatu;
-- passengers arriving from Brazil, India, Indonesia, Pakistan or Papua New Guinea;
+- passengers arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Papua New Guinea, Seychelles, South Africa or Zimbabwe;
 - passengers younger than 2 years;
 - passengers with a medical certificate specifying that the passenger cannot take a test due to medical reasons and does not have COVID-19 symptoms.
 The certificate must be issued at most 72 hours before departure from the first embarkation point;
 - passengers with a diplomatic or consular visa;
 - passengers who are members of the New Zealand Defence Force;
 - passengers arriving from Albania, Belize, Dominica, Kenya, Lao People's Dem.
 Rep., Montenegro, Myanmar, Slovenia, St. Kitts and Nevis, St. Vincent and the Grenadines, Tajikistan or Turkmenistan.
 They must have a medical certificate issued at most 72 hours before departure from the first embarkation point and it must confirm that they have no COVID-19 symptoms.
-10. Passengers arriving from Brazil, India, Indonesia, Pakistan or Papua New Guinea must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first international embarkation point.
+10. Passengers arriving from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Papua New Guinea, Seychelles, South Africa or Zimbabwe must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first international embarkation point.
 The test result must be issued by an approved laboratory listed at <a href="https://tinyurl.com/uav8cadf">https://tinyurl.com/uav8cadf</a>
 - This does not apply to passengers younger than 2 years.
 11. Passengers arriving from Australia must have a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before departure from the first international embarkation point.
 - This does not apply to passengers younger than 2 years.